raspberrypilearning/green-goals/en/step_2.md

 Now follow each task given below.
 --- /no-print ---

-As you may remember, if you completed the [Focus on the Prize](https://learning-admin.raspberrypi.org/en/projects/focus-on-the-prize) project in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) pathway, `Broadcasts`{:class="block3events"} are messages that are sent by a sprite for some or all other sprites to receive.
+`Broadcasts`{:class="block3events"} are messages that are sent by a sprite for some or all other sprites to receive.
+You'll be familiar with `Broadcasts`{:class="block3events"} if you completed the [Focus on the Prize](https://learning-admin.raspberrypi.org/en/projects/focus-on-the-prize) project in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) pathway.

+--- task ---

-In the `Events`{:class="block3events"} blocks menu, select the following blocks: `broadcast`{:class="block3events"}, `broadcast next`{:class="block3events"}, and `when green flag clicked`{:class="block3events"} blocks
+In the `Events`{:class="block3events"} menu, select the following blocks: `broadcast`{:class="block3events"}, `broadcast next`{:class="block3events"}, and `when green flag clicked`{:class="block3events"} blocks.

+--- /task ---

 --- task ---